Mike Ward (New Zealand politician): Political career

+Ward joined the Values Party in 1975 after a visit by the then leader of the party, Reg Clough, to Tokoroa High School where Ward was working as an art teacher.
+Ward was a Values Party candidate in the 1981, 1984 and 1987 elections.
+In 1984 he was elected co-leader of the party.

+He was a Green Party candidate in the 1990 election.
+He was an Alliance candidate in the 1993 and 1996 elections.
+He was a Green Party candidate in the 1999, 2002 and 2005 elections.

-Parliament
+Member of Parliament

 Ward was an unsuccessful candidate at seven New Zealand general elections before being elected in the 2002 general election at No. 9 on the Green party list, after the counting of special votes.
 Although he moved up one place on the list for the 2005 election he lost his seat as the Green vote fell.
 When he was in Parliament, he was the Green Party spokesperson on Arts and Culture, Older Persons, Small Business, Sports, Fitness and Leisure, Tourism and Waste-free.
 These portfolios were taken over by the remaining six Green MPs after Ward lost his seat.

-Ward was a Values Party candidate in the 1981, 1984 and 1987 elections.
-He was a Green Party candidate in the 1990 election.
-He was an Alliance candidate in the 1993 and 1996 elections.
-He was a Green Party candidate in the 1999, 2002 and 2005 elections.

-Ward was next on the Green party list before Nándor Tánczos resigned in 2008.
-Ward initially declined to stand aside so that Russel Norman, the Green co-leader, could take Tánczos's list seat when he resigned from Parliament.
+Following the death of Rod Donald, shortly after the 2005 election, Ward put his name forward as a contender for the male co-leader position.
+He lost the position on 3 June 2006 at the annual meeting to Russel Norman in an STV vote by delegates from electorates around the country.
+Ward was next on the Green party list to re-enter parliament when Nándor Tánczos resigned in 2008.
+Ward initially declined to stand aside so that Russel Norman, the now co-leader, could take Tánczos's list seat when he resigned from Parliament.
 Ward changed his mind, because of the advantages in having the party co-leader in Parliament during an election year, and Norman became an MP on 27 June.